Skip to main content

 A slow website can not only negatively impact the experience for visitors, but also make it harder for new users to find the website.

-Site speed measures how long it takes for a website to load.
+Page speed measures how long it takes for a website to load.
 After navigating to a page, it often takes several seconds for the page content to appear.

 This article looks at some of the reasons why site speed matters to your users.
 We’ll also look at case studies showing the results that different companies have seen from optimizing site performance.